Manual

 General

-AIFS is a text format for representation of the Iterated Function Systems (IFS).
+AIFS is a specialized text format designed for representing Iterated Function Systems (IFS).

 Mathematical operations

-For numbers sin, cos, tan, asin, acos, atan, exp, log, floor, ceil, arg are defined.
+For numbers sin, cos, tan, asin, acos, atan, exp, log, floor, ceil, abs, arg are defined.

 Identifiers